+A generic website is the one that does not target people on the basis of interest on a particular type of products; rather it takes a broader approach and tries to appeal to customers belonging to different interest groups.
 For example let’s take Amazon into account, the products that it sells do not belong to a single category.
 You can buy your smartphone from Amazon at the same time you will get your cream cheese that you need for the dinner party next weekend delivered to your doorstep.
 So, basically, there is something for everyone in Amazon.
 And that is what a generic site is, it has something for everyone.

+The niche websites, on the other hand, revolve around a particular type of products or services and target a particular group of customers.
 You can take the example of FlowerOnWheels.
 It is a website that only sells flowers, bonsais and plants, so the customers who are looking for buying a flower bouquet or indoor plant will pay the site a visit.

 Where do the customers go in the first place to buy?

+Then where does it leave you?
+How will you answer the question?
+Well, the answer depends completely on your budget and the magnitude of your business.
+Where the customers will go in the first place completely depends on what you are offering.
+For the websites with small budgets, it is always best to follow a particular niche.
+The customers trust the niche websites more than generic ones.
 But if you have a behemoth budget and you can afford to market your products in all possible ways then you can make your website generic.
 A credible big generic website will always attract the customers first than any niche website you see on the Internet.